Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 2. Other diseases of the nasopharynx, for example, runny nose, sinusitis, adenoids in children.

-3. Trauma, mechanical damage to the auricle.
+3. Injuries, mechanical damage to the auricle.

 6. Hypothermia.

 1. Limited.
-It is characterized by the appearance of boils, an abscess of the tissues of the outer ear, and the formation of abscesses.
+It is characterized by the appearance of boils, abscess of the tissues of the outer ear, and the formation of abscesses.
 Most often caused by Staphylococcus aureus.

-3. Congestion, pressure in the ear.
+3. Congestion, feeling of pressure in the ear.

 4. Noise, ringing, itching in the ears.

-5. Various discharge, most often purulent.
+5. Various discharges, most often purulent.

 Important!
 If you are concerned about these symptoms, you should consult an otolaryngologist.

-For diagnosis, an external examination by a doctor is usually sufficient, sometimes exudate, if any, is taken for analysis to determine the pathogen.
+For diagnosis, an external examination by a doctor is usually sufficient; sometimes exudate, if any, is taken for analysis to determine the pathogen.
 In rare cases, the following studies are required:

 • otoscopy;